 - There were cases of super-spreaders, such as Liu Jianlun, who infected other guests.
 They, in turn, spread the disease to more people upon returning to their home countries of Vietnam, Canada, and Singapore.

-What we learned from the SARS epidemic
+What we learned from SARS

 This highlights the importance of transparency during times of epidemics.
 Chinese officials reported the first known case of COVID-19 on December 31, 2019, amidst growing concern of underreported cases prior to the date.